erstrong/library_database/README.md

 * MissionStatement&Objectives.docx - this is the initial list of objectives for the database
 * FinalDesignDocument.pdf - this outlines the business problems and rules the database addresses and our design decisions.
 Minor changes were made in design decisions during the course of implementation.
 * FinalERD.vsd - Visio file of entity relationship diagram.
 Minor changes were made during implementation.
+* PowerBIDashboard.pdf - pdf of collection management dashboard created in Power BI.
+PNG also included.